-GATS is the global standard for systematically monitoring adult tobacco use and tracking key tobacco control indicators using a standardized protocol.
-GATS data is collected through face-to-face interviews using electronic collection methods.
-GATS aims to help countries with addressing selected demand-related articles of the World Health Organization’s Framework Convention on Tobacco Control (WHO FCTC) through the MPOWER policy package.
+GATS is a global standard for systematically monitoring adult tobacco use and tracking key tobacco control indicators.
+GATS is a nationally representative household survey of adults 15 years of age or older using a standard core questionnaire, sample design, and data collection and management procedures that were reviewed and approved by international experts.
+GATS is intended to enhance the capacity of countries to design, implement and evaluate tobacco control interventions outlined in the World Health Organization’s Framework Convention on Tobacco Control (WHO FCTC) through the MPOWER policy package.

 To access this information, simply explore the GTSS data by country or survey type.